Bentley Brooklands: Brooklands Coupé (2008–2011)

 The Bentley Brooklands Coupé is a fixed-head version of the Bentley Azure (itself related to the Bentley Arnage), featuring a two-door, four-seater pillarless hardtop coupé body, eliminating the B-pillars.
 It was unveiled at the 2007 Geneva Motor Show, to be built for the 2008 model year.
 As a hand-assembled car made in very small numbers, employing traditional coach-building techniques and craftsmanship skills in wood and leather, the Brooklands Coupé was the true successor to the discontinued Bentley Continental R and T.

 Planned lifetime production was limited at 550 cars, and deliveries started in the first half of 2008.

 Specifications

-The Brooklands is powered by a 6.75-litre Bentley L Series twin-turbocharged OHV V8 engine, producing 530 bhp at 4,000 rpm and 1050 Nm at 3,250 rpm, at the time the highest torque ever developed by a production petrol V8 engine.
+The Brooklands is powered by a 6.75-litre Bentley L Series twin-turbo OHV V8 engine, producing 530 bhp at 4,000 rpm and 1050 Nm at 3,250 rpm, at the time the highest torque ever developed by a production petrol V8 engine.
 The engine was linked to a reinforced 6-speed ZF torque converter automatic, with a Tiptronic manual gear selection function.

 A Carbon fibre-reinforced Silicon Carbide (C/SiC) ceramic composite braking system with 14-inch SGL Carbon brake discs was optional, with 20-inch wheels only.